The trucking industry is one of the biggest income-generating industries in the United States.

 While it is true that policy or regulatory changes often occur in the trucking industry, it isn’t impossible for carriers to stay abreast and to keep up with the changes.

 They can do this by staying informed.
 They can follow social media accounts of industry experts and visit trucking news sites regularly.
 They can also invest in training their team and equipping their fleets with the right tools that can help them adjust to the industry’s dynamic landscape.

 For example, having electronic logging devices eliminate the problem of falsified logs.
 Since ELDs are tamper resistant and record everything automatically, logs cannot be falsified.
-Moreover, ELD solutions like KeepTruckin ELD Plus also automatically calculate the distance vehicles travel in each jurisdiction.
+The KeepTruckin ELD solution can also help with automatically calculating the distance vehicles travel in each jurisdiction.
 Based on this information, fleet managers can easily calculate IFTA reports in just a few clicks — which is otherwise a tedious process that takes dozens of hours and several days.